A compilation of Places to Eat from various sites

 Technically in Riva.
 Another classic old-school crab deck.

-Upscale place across the water on the Severn River, great view of USNA.
+Upscale place across the water on the Severn River, a great view of USNA.
 Seafood.

 Pa Dutch Market, or Amish Market, as most locals call it.

 A market co-op only open Thurs, Fri, Sat, run by Amish families from PA.
 Everything homemade.
-Eat breakfast, lunch or dinner in the small cafe.
-Get a just made pretzel wrapped around a sausage or hot dog to eat while wandering around looking at the baked goods (made on premises in an open bakery), produce, pickles and jams, and the meat counters.
-Always jammed on Sat AM.
+Eat breakfast, lunch, or dinner in the small cafe.
+Get a just-made pretzel wrapped around a sausage or hot dog to eat while wandering around looking at the baked goods (made on-premises in an open bakery), produce, pickles and jams, and the meat counters.
+Always jammed on Saturday mornings.
 We love it.
-Our visitors love it.
+Visitors love it.

 Chris’ Charcoal Pit.

-Hole-in-the-wall in strip mall with Greek food.
-Many Greek families in Annapolis from the fishing and boating industries going back to the 1800’s.
+Hole-in-the-wall in a strip mall with Greek food.
+Many Greek families in Annapolis from the fishing and boating industries going back to the 1800s.
 West St.

 Paul’s Homewood Cafe.